-Commonly, proteins are expressed and purified in large quantities for subsequent usage, i.e. enzymatic and structural characterization.
-Frequently used buffers and additives are compatible with OBE nMS, making it possible to measure small sample aliquots without the need of prior buffer exchange.
-The acceleration in sample analysis can provide valuable feedback that can be used to set up a corresponding workflow (Figure 9).
-In the illustrated case, we have used OBE nMS to determine the purity and oligomeric state for proteins which were designed to exclusively form heterodimers.
-10 Guiding expression optimization and rapidly identifying complex formation and determining oligomeric state resulted in the identification of 94 out of 114 designs that successfully formed the anticipated heterodimer.
-Importantly, OBE nMS also helped to reevaluate samples just immediately prior to further experiments to ensure that samples were not altered due to storage (i.e. by partial proteolysis).
-We also used OBE nMS for quality control purposes prior to mixing experiments to determine the specificity of the designed protein-protein interactions and now routinely use this method prior to more time-consuming experiments.
+Commonly, proteins are expressed and purified in large quantities for subsequent usage, i.e., enzymatic and structural characterization.
+Frequently used buffers and additives are compatible with OBE nMS, making it possible to measure small sample aliquots without the need for prior buffer exchange.
+The acceleration in sample analysis can provide valuable feedback that can be used to set up a corresponding workflow (Fig. 9).
+In the illustrated case, we have used OBE nMS to determine the purity and oligomeric state of proteins that were designed to exclusively form heterodimers10.
+Guiding expression optimization, rapidly identifying complex formation and determining oligomeric state resulted in the identification of 94 out of 114 designs that successfully formed the anticipated heterodimer.
+Importantly, OBE nMS also helped to re-evaluate samples just immediately prior to further experiments to ensure that samples were not altered due to storage (i.e., by partial proteolysis).
+We also used OBE nMS for quality control purposes before mixing experiments to determine the specificity of the designed protein-protein interactions and now routinely use this method before more time-consuming experiments.
 We thus also consider OBE nMS to be a very useful tool to help rule out any artifact formation or degradation due to sample storage.
 In addition to full MS experiments, OBE can be used with MS/MS type experiments as well.
 In general, completing an MS/MS experiment will involve the same setup as a full MS experiment, with the MS method adjusted to perform MS/MS.